Skip to content

 • If you use Amazon CloudWatch Logs for Run Command, then create a service endpoint for your Region.

 The VPC endpoint isn't required to connect the instance to Session Manager.
-The VPC endpoint is required to create Windows Volume Shadow Copy Service (VSS)-based snapshots of the instance.
+However, the VPC endpoint is required to create Windows Volume Shadow Copy Service (VSS)-based snapshots of the instance.

 Related information